Academics

 • English Language Arts

 Students will explore and understand the past, present, and future through literature and writing in this course.
 By reading various genres of literature, students will broaden, relate to, and share each other’s perspectives.
 Genre units immerse students in grammar and writing by hearing, reading, and discussing exemplary writing examples in each genre.
-Writing instruction includes five recursive steps: prewriting, drafting, revising, proofreading, and completing the final draft for sharing with an audience.
+Writing instruction utilizes the Jane Schaffer writing program, which is designed as a scaffolding technique to foster and enhance the clarity and organization of student writing.

 • Modern World History